Professionalism & Transparency

 To ensure all potential and current applicants are aware of this upcoming change, information about the enhanced program was — and continues to be — sent out via email and direct post.
 Information about the program is also available in a dedicated section of our website.

 Our ongoing review of registration practices initiated in 2007 ensures that our procedures, information and guidelines are clear and transparent.

-To learn more on the College’s commitment to fair registration practices, see the full report on our website.
+To learn more about the College’s commitment to fair registration practices, see the full report on our website.

 Find a Teacher

-Find a Teacher was the most-viewed feature on the College website, with 3.4 million page views in 2013.
-You can view a register of all College members, including their qualifications, credentials and a notation of every revocation, cancellation and suspension of a certificate of qualification.
+Find a Teacher was the most viewed section on the College website, with 3.2 million page views in 2014.
+You can view a register of all College members, including their qualifications, credentials and a notation of every revocation, cancellation and suspension of a Certificate of Qualification.